omni-us/jsonargparse/README.rst

     >>> parser.add_argument('--op2', type=bool, default=True)
     >>> parser.parse_args(['--op1', 'yes', '--op2', 'false'])
     Namespace(op1=True, op2=False)

-To use :code:`type=bool` jsonargparse needs to be installed with the :code:`jsonschema` extras require as explained in section :ref:`installation`.

 Sometimes it is also useful to define two paired options, one to set :code:`True` and the other to set :code:`False`.
 The :class:`.ActionYesNo` class